dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 + **Layouts** to structure your site
 + **Themes**
 + A way to **build** the raw, static site to be deployed

-PHP can accomplish most of this.
-Sure, other languages can, too, but none of them work as well with HTML as PHP.
-Here's why.
++ **Drafts**.
+Drafts are unnecessary in my opinion.
+I delegate to Git by checking out a new branch for each draft.

+The biggest problems I've had with SSGs is with templates, layouts, and themes.
+Handling themes is no problem.
+I can easily style the site the way I want with CSS.
+Then what about templates and layouts?

-+ PHP has been the de-facto HTML templating language since the 90s[^1].
-+ It handles layouts easily — just nest your PHP files within other PHP files.
+It occurred to me that PHP has been the de facto HTML templating language since the 90s [^1].
+Layouts are also a cinch — just nest your PHP files within other PHP files.

-+ It can handle Markdown conversion via [3rd party libraries](https://parsedown.org/).
-+ It has a built-in web server (`php -S addr:port`) (though, I'm now using Laravel (`php artisan serve`)).
+For the other problems, PHP can handle Markdown conversion via 3rd party libraries, and it has a built-in web server via `php -S addr:port` (`php artisan serve` if you're using Laravel). [^2]

-The only things PHP doesn't have are themes (I want to use my own CSS (via [Tailwind](https://tailwindcss.com/)) anyway 🤷🏻‍♂️) and a build command[^2].
-Building's not a problem, either.
-I can use a simple `wget` incantation to pull down a static version of my site from the local server (see the section, "[Building and Deployment](#building-and-deployment)").
+That leaves building.
+For that, I use `wget` to save a static version of my site from the local server.
+Then I just need to push that to my S3 bucket.
+I have added all of my build and deploy scripts to Github Actions, so that my site builds and deploys upon pushing to `main`.

 PHP/[Laravel](https://laravel.com/) it is.

 ## Site Structure

 I want to [keep things as simple as possible](https://en.wikipedia.org/wiki/KISS_principle).
 The home page (`chrisdempewolf.com`) is just a list of my posts.
 Posts are accessed under `chrisdempewolf.com/posts/{post}`.
 Same for tags.
 Aside from that, I have an about page and my resume (see links at top).
+EDIT: I have since added a [stats](/stats) page built using [GoAccess](https://goaccess.io/) and an [RSS feed](/feed.rss).

-I had intended to have separate sections for notes (for shows, games, books, etc.) and recipes — two things I plan to blog a lot about.
+I had intended to have separate sections for notes (notes about shows, games, books, etc.) and recipes — two things I plan to blog a lot about.
 Then I realized that it would be simpler to just have a tag for each of these categories.

-Most popular SSGs support some kind of draft feature.
-This is totally unnecessary in my opinion.
-I can just delegate to Git by checking out a new branch for each draft.

-## Using a Relational Database For a Static Site
+## Using a Database to Build My Site

-When running my local Laravel server, I use SQLite to store two entities — posts and tags.
+When running my local Laravel server, I use [SQLite](https://www.sqlite.org/) to store two entities — posts and tags.

 There is a many-to-many relationship between these two entities.
 Each tag has its own page that is dynamically generated with a list of all the posts associated with that tag, and for each post, there is a list of tags in the footer.